JeetKumarRamnani/Contribute-To-This-Repo/README.md

 ### Step 3: Add Your Information

-Inside the project directory, locate the `index.html` file. add the following code block with your details:
+Inside the project directory, locate the `index.html` file. add the following code block below the above tr with your details:

 ```html
 <tr class="hover:bg-gray-200">